w3c/wcag3/informative/act-rules/web/current-step-has-explicit-text-label.md

 The current step includes text content that explicitly contains a string indicating current status (e.g., "current", "active", "current step", or equivalent explicit wording) as part of its accessible name or visible text.

 ## Assumptions
-* A "current step" is any step that is marked as active in the UI state.
+* The "current step" is any step that is marked as active in the UI state.
 * Text content includes visible text or accessible name content exposed in the accessibility tree.

 ## Examples